Configuration

 .

 You can use the same hosted zone for multiple modules.
-Just make sure to use subdomains to avoid conflicts between modules.
+Just make sure to use subdomains to avoid conflicts between packages.
 For instance, if you configure a website to be deployed to mydomain.com

 then deploy your API to api.mydomain.com